kumarharsh/graphql-for-vscode/README.md

   ![Autocomplete](https://cdn.rawgit.com/kumarharsh/graphql-for-vscode/master/images/autocomplete.gif)
 * **Schema Validation**: The plugin also validates your schema, so that you catch errors early.
-* **Great Syntax Highlighting**: Now, your gql files will look as beautiful as the rest of your code with an awesome syntax highlighter which works not just with your schema files, but also within your Javascript/Typescript files.
 * **Linting**: This plugin uses a similar method as used by the [Codemirror graphql](https://github.com/graphql/codemirror-graphql) project for linting.
+* **Great Syntax Highlighting**: Now, your graphql queries, mutations and gql files will look as beautiful as the rest of your code with an awesome syntax highlighter.
+It works not just with your .gql/.graphql schema files, but also within your code - supports syntax highlighting within Javascript, Typescript, Ruby and Cucumber files.
+Feel free to submit a PR for any other language you want support for.
 * **Snippets**: Some commonly used snippets are provided which help while writing mutations and queries, such as defining types, interfaces and input types.

 ## Setting it Up